California Per Stirpes, Per Capita, Right of Representation

-Some people do not like the right of representation distributions because they view it as treating different members of the same generation in more or less favorable ways.
+Some people do not like the right of representation distributions because they view it as treating different members of the same generation more or less favorably.

-In our example above, imagine that child B had also predeceased your loved one, leaving behind one child of his own.
-In that case, the children of child A would each take a one-sixth share of the estate.
+In our example above, imagine that child B predeceased your loved one, leaving behind one child of his own.
+In that case, the children of Child A would each take a one-sixth share of the estate.
 Child C would take a one-third share of the estate.
-The child of child B would also take a one-third share of the estate.
+The child of Child B would also take a one-third share of the estate.

 As a result, your loved one’s grandchildren, the children born of child A and child B, are treated differently even though they are cousins and in the same generation.

-It is important to note that if the will or trust calls for distribution by “right of representation”, this term is often used interchangeably with the term “California per stirpes.”
+It is important to note that if the will or trust calls for distribution by “right of representation,” this term is often used interchangeably with “California per stirpes.”

 What Is a Per Capita Distribution?

 An alternative way of distributing property under a will or trust is per capita.
-This essentially means taking “by total headcount” or “by the total number of individuals.”
+This means taking “by total headcount” or “by the total number of individuals.”
 If you are administering a will or trust that calls for per capita distributions, all of the living members of the identified group will receive an equal share.
-If any member of that group is deceased, a share is not created for him or her, and the surviving members of the group simply end up with a larger share of the estate.
-Sometimes, the will calls for distributions to be made per capita at each generation.
+If any member of that group is deceased, a claim is not created for them, and the surviving members end up with a larger share of the estate.
+Sometimes, the will calls for distributions per capita at each generation.